 How it works :

-- from 0 to 30° or from 120 to 180°: perception of secondary colors : examples Gold or Green.
+- from 0 to 30° or from 120 to 180°: perception of secondary colours : examples Gold or Green.

-The application of Chamaleon paint :
+The application of Chameleon paint :

 Requirements for chameleon paint :

-For a complete car : 2 L pure on average
+For a complete car : 2 L pure on average.

-As the Chameleon effect is coming back into fashion, after a period of disgrace during which it was considered old-fashioned, there has been an upsurge in demand for the Chameleon spray paint can that allows absolutely anyone, and especially those without professional equipment, to paint a bike or a motorcycle with this fabulous multi-reflection color effect.
+As the Chameleon effect is coming back into fashion, after a period of disgrace during which it was considered old-fashioned, there has been an upsurge in demand for the Chameleon spray paint can which allows absolutely anyone, and especially those without professional equipment, to paint a bike or a motorcycle with this fabulous multi-reflection color effect.